Mammillaria surculosa Boed.

 This species is native to northeastern Mexico, where it occurs in extremely isolated patches at elevations between 3,120 to 3,940 feet (950 to 1,200 m).

 Mammillaria surculosa is a small cactus that forms colonies of bright green spiny stems with prominent cylindrical tubercles tapering slightly at the apex.
 It grows up to 4 inches (10 cm) tall with a spread of 20 inches (50 cm).
 The stems are usually globose or elongated, up to 1.6 inches (4 cm) tall and up to 1.2 inches (3 cm) in diameter.
-One solitary, hooked, needle-like, slender, somewhat twisted, amber yellow or brownish-yellow, darker tipped, up to 20 mm long.
 The tubercles are tipped with clusters of one brownish-yellow, hooked, somewhat twisted, up to 0.8 inches (2 cm) long central spine and 12 to 15 stiff, white to pale yellow, up to 0.4 inches (1 cm) long radial spines.
 Flowers are funnel-shaped, lemon yellow, up to 1 inch (2.5 cm) long, about 0.7 inches (1.8 cm) in diameter, and appear in spring.
 Fruits are oblong, green to reddish or greenish-brown, and contain light brown seeds.

 The specific epithet "surculosa (sur-ku-LO-sa)" is the feminine form of the Latin compound adjective "surculosus," meaning "suckering" or "producing suckers or sucker-like shoots," and refers to the growing habit of the species.

 How to Grow and Care for Mammillaria surculosa